paul-hammant/tbd/content/game-changers/index.md

 Badrinath 'Badri' Janakiraman wrote a blog entry{{< ext url="https://blog.snap-ci.com/blog/2013/11/07/automatic-branch-tracking-and-integration/" >}} when the feature was rolled out.
-The blog entry is very much worth a read, especially as Badri was product owner for Snap-CI at the time.
+The blog entry is very much worth a read, especially as Badri was product owner for Snap-CI at the time and had the epiphany to implement this feature.

 Circle-CI offers the same feature now, and it is a question of time before all CI technologies do.

-What is a reality in 2017 is that the high bar is every commit, **every branch**, with that speculative merge, and elastically scaled so that the notification is within seconds of pushing the commit to the shared VCS.
-Back in 2001 (CruiseControl) we were batching commits, we would wait a little while to allow checkins to finish, and we'd have to pick apart who actually broke the build ourselves.
+What is a reality
+in 2017 is that the high bar is every commit, **every branch**, with that speculative merge, and elastically scaled so that the notification is within seconds of pushing the commit to the shared VCS.
+Back in 2001 (CruiseControl) we were batching commits, we would wait a little while to allow checkins to finish (particularly for the non atomic CVS), and humans would have to pick apart who actually broke the build.

 Surely non Trunk Based Development teams would turn on CI for every branch and soon after plan their migration to Trunk Based Development.

-## Google sharing their Trunk usage - 2016
+## Google sharing their Monorepo Trunk - 2016

 In none other than the Association for Computing Machinery's magazine, Googlers Rachel Potvin and Josh Levenberg share how Google arranges for 95% (25,000) of its software developers to share one trunk in "Why Google Stores Billions of